Beta8397/virtual_robot/README.md

   3. Write your OpModes in the org.firstinspires.ftc.teamcode package; make sure to include a @TeleOp or @Autonomous annotation.
 These must extend the OpMode class (may either extend OpMode OR LinearOpMode).
 OpMode must provide init() and loop() methods; LinearOpMode must provide runOpMode() method.
-  4. Make sure at least one gamepad is plugged in to the computer.
+  4. You can either use the Virtual Gamepad (currently the default), or use one or two real Gamepads; to use real gamepads, open Controller/src/virtual_robot/config/Config.java and set USE_VIRTUAL_GAMEPAD to false.
+Then plug in your gamepad(s).
   5. Run the application (by clicking the green arrowhead at the toolbar).
-  6. Press start-A or start-B on gamepad(s) to select which is gamepad1 vs. gamepad2.
+  6. If using real gamepad(s), press start-A or start-B on gamepad(s) to select which is gamepad1 vs. gamepad2.
   7. Use Configuration dropdown box to select a robot configuration.
 The configuration will be displayed.
   8. Use the Op Mode drop down box to select the desired OpMode.
   9. Prior to initialization, position the robot on the field by left-mouse-clicking the field (for robot position),